 token, err := jwt.Parse(data, pubkey, jwt.WithExpectedClaim("group"))

-Hold up.
-Expired?
+Back up a sec.
+“Expired?”
 We’d have to extract the claims to know that.
-Is it more important to first extract the claims, or verify it?
+Is it more important for us to extract the claims first, or verify the signature?
 Trick question: it’s an implementation detail that mostly affects the maintainer’s life.
 The way the library is organized and how different parts interact contributes to the resulting order of operations.
 You imported the library because you didn’t want to re-invent this stuff, but someone has to!

 And that’s how we arrive at the funny edge case of successfully parsing the claims of an Application Load Balancer’s JWT, while also failing to verify it.
 Consider:

-- The internal model of the JWT is passed around to various other helper functions
+3. The internal (decoded) model of the JWT is passed around to various other helper functions

-Any padding that used to exist will have been stripped by the last step.
-The signature was generated for the padded version, so verification of the re-encoded version fails.
+Any padding that previously existed in step 1 will have been stripped by by step 4.
+The signature was generated for the padded version, so when the jwt is re-encoded without padding, the signature check fails.

-AWS ALB JWTs are not spec-compliant, which causes the padding to be “lost” by JWT libraries that can successfully decode non-spec-compliant JWTs, but then correctly re-encode them prior to validation.
+AWS ALB JWTs are not spec-compliant, which causes the padding to be “lost” by JWT libraries that can successfully decode non-spec-compliant JWTs, but then re-encode them to a differet (spec-compliant) string prior to validation.
 The re-encoded header and payload are different from the original ones (the ones which were signed!) causing validation to fail.

 I’m certainly not the first person to encounter this.
-I will certainly not be the last – and because of that, I’m eternally hopeful that this post will help someone.
-As for what to do about it, well, that’s tricky.
+I will certainly not be the last, which is to say I hope this blag post will help the next person who encounters it.
+As for what to do, well, that’s tricksy.

 I’m currently noodling on a few different thoughts.
 I’ll get back to y’all.